Vault in Kubernetes/VM installation

 sudo apt update && sudo apt install vault

-Not: # binary path is /usr/bin/vault
+Not: # binary path is /usr/bin/vault check that "which vault"

 ls /usr/bin/vault